slarmoo/.github/profile/essentials/gitHub/gitHub.md

   (use "git pull" to merge the remote branch into yours)
 ```

 This shows that the cloned repositories have diverged from each other.
-Normally this is fine and we can just push and pull the different commits, but if we do that this time we will get an error because the exact same line was changed in the two different commits.
+Normally this is fine and we can just push and pull the different commits, but if we do that this time, we will get an error because the exact same line was changed in the two different commits.
+Git doesn't know which change to keep.

 ```sh
 ➜  git pull